 ▪ Use equipment you can reach without assistance of others

-▪ Follow steps for Peaceful Conflict Resolution (on reverse)
+▪ Follow steps for Peaceful Conflict Resolution (below)

 ▪ Stay within OLE boundaries unless you have adult permission to leave